g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

     ![Color-palette](/documentation/colors.png)

 - #F9F5C6 as background color.
 The color is easy on the eyes while ensuring excellent color contrast with the dark text color for readability web accessibility.
 - #060A39 as font color and border color.
 The color was suggested on [Artyclick.com](https://colors.artyclick.com/color-shades-finder/?color=#F9F5C6) as a complementary color to the background color.
-The color provides excellent contrast for readibility web accessibility whithout being harsh on the eyes.
+The color provides excellent contrast for readability and web accessibility without being harsh on the eyes.
 - #D9EE3E (transparent version) as background color for buttons to start game ('Submit Username & Play Game*; 'Play Again').
 - #7B8246 (transparent version) for hover effect of buttons.
 - #FFF as background of images for choice buttons.